open/close all folders

-- Done in the My Little Pony: Friendship Is Magic episode "A Bird in the Hoof" by Philomena the bird.
+- Done in the episode "A Bird in the Hoof" by Philomena the bird.
 Twilight Sparkle and Fluttershy, who are chasing her around, actually do check behind the newspaper, but appear fooled by the fake mustache Philomena wears underneath.

 - One of Gromit's favourite tricks.
 On one occasion, the headline of the newspaper he's hiding behind is "Dog reads newspaper".

-- As it happens the Secret Police in many countries actually invert this: If you walk into a cafe and someone is very obviously reading a newspaper and peering over at you every now and then, it's probably because you're being watched, and the Secret Police want you to know.
+- As it happens, the Secret Police in many countries actually invert this: If you walk into a cafe and someone is very obviously reading a newspaper and peering over at you every now and then, it's probably because you're being watched, and the secret police want you to know it.